joseph-flinn/site/frontend/posts/plg-product-triad.md

 ---

-In PLG organizations, the Core product groups each have complimentary roles and responsibilities to play in order to be the most effective.
+In PLG organizations, the Core product groups each have complementary roles and responsibilities to play in order to be the most effective.
 Each business function relies heavily on each other to make up the whole of the core product groups to optimize the Lean management goals: maximizing value delivery to the end user and minimizing waste in the delivery.